Skip to main content

 Member of Cambridge Philological Society 1987

-Monica R. Gale, Catullus, Cambridge, Cambridge University Press, 2025, Book, SUBMITTED
+Monica R. Gale, Catullus, Cambridge, Cambridge University Press, 2025, viii+173pp, Book, PUBLISHED

-Poetic and Imperial Spaces in Propertius, Books 1"3 in, editor(s)Monica Gale, Anna Chahoud , The Augustan Space: The Poetics of Geography, Topography and Monumentality, Cambridge, Cambridge University Press, 2024, pp53 - 69, [Monica R. Gale], Book Chapter, IN_PRESS
+Poetic and Imperial Spaces in Propertius, Books 1"3 in, editor(s)Monica Gale, Anna Chahoud , The Augustan Space: The Poetics of Geography, Topography and Monumentality, Cambridge, Cambridge University Press, 2024, pp53 - 69, [Monica R. Gale], Book Chapter, PUBLISHED

 The Pleasure of the Text?
-Literacy,Orality and Programmatics in Lucretius in, editor(s)Giacomo Fedeli, Henry Spelman , Writing Literary History in the Greek and Roman World, Cambridge, Cambridge University Press, 2024, pp261 - 281, [Monica Gale], Book Chapter, IN_PRESS
+Literacy,Orality and Programmatics in Lucretius in, editor(s)Giacomo Fedeli, Henry Spelman , Writing Literary History in the Greek and Roman World, Cambridge, Cambridge University Press, 2024, pp261 - 281, [Monica Gale], Book Chapter, PUBLISHED

-Introduction: The Spaces of Augustan Poetry in, editor(s)Monica Gale, Anna Chahoud , The Augustan Space: The Poetics of Geography, Topography and Monumentality, Cambridge, Cambridge University Press, 2024, pp1 - 22, [Monica R. Gale], Book Chapter, IN_PRESS
+Introduction: The Spaces of Augustan Poetry in, editor(s)Monica Gale, Anna Chahoud , The Augustan Space: The Poetics of Geography, Topography and Monumentality, Cambridge, Cambridge University Press, 2024, pp1 - 22, [Monica R. Gale], Book Chapter, PUBLISHED

 '"otium" and "voluptas": Catullus and Roman Epicureanism' in, editor(s)Sergio Yona, Gregson Davis , Roman Epicureanism, Cambridge, Cambridge University Press, 2021, pp87 - 108, [Monica R. Gale], Book Chapter, PUBLISHED